 Begin your hands-on adventure at the Oakes Museum at Messiah College.
 This specialty museum is devoted to natural history and contains exhibits that take you back thousands of years to America and Africa.
-The museum has 75 full mounts, including a zebra, elephant, giraffe and nyala.
-The African Floor features an African Watering Hole exhibit with a breathtaking evening diorama of the wilds of Kenya overlooking Mt.
+The museum has 75 full mounts, including a zebra, elephant, giraffe, and ostrich.
+The African Floor features a large collection of grazing animals from the African grasslands; predators such as lions and hyenas; and the African Watering Hole exhibit with a breathtaking evening diorama of the wilds of Kenya overlooking Mt.
 Kilimanjaro into Tanzania.

 Before you leave, head inside for The Soldier Experience exhibit.
-Kids and adults can pick up a dog tag at and are guided through the U.S. Army experience starting with the Spanish American War and culminating in current operations.
-Older kids will love the interactive exhibits, which include a simulated shooting range, parachute drop and Korean War night attack.
-This exhibit features hundreds of artifacts, smart phone interaction and the opportunity to write a letter to a soldier currently serving in operations.
+Kids and adults can pick up a dog tag and are guided through the U.S. Army experience starting with the Spanish American War and culminating in current operations.
+Older kids will love the interactive exhibits, which include a simulated shooting range, parachute drop, and Korean War night attack.
+This exhibit features hundreds of artifacts, smartphone interaction, and the opportunity to write a letter to a soldier currently serving in operations.

-After exploring military equipment, let your creative juices flow at Color Me Mine in Camp Hill.
-The paint-your-own pottery studio is perfect for children and adults of all ages.
+After exploring military equipment, let your creative juices flow at Create-a-Palooza.
+The paint-your-own studio is perfect for children and adults of all ages.
 TIP: After crafting your piece of art, you will need to pick up the finished product a few days later.